critterandguitari/Organelle_Manual/manual.md

 Open a tempo-based patch and hear how your devices play in sync.
 The tempo indication on Organelle screen should read something like `120 BPM LINK`.

 ### File Management with the Organelle's Web Server
 Using another computer's browser, we can add or remove patches and/or samples.
 This method is similar to ejecting the USB drive and editing the drive's contents on a computer, but without having to physically disconnect/reconnect anything.
+With OS v3.1 comes a new software installer, an upgrade from the last Organelle OS.

 #### Add a Patch
 1. Join Organelle to the same network as your computer.